Science in the Renaissance: Physics

-The progress being made in math was complemented by advancements in physics, with people like Galileo attempting to bridge the gap between the two fields and question Aristotelian ideas.
+The progress being made in mathematics was complemented by advancements in physics, with people attempting to bridge the gap between the two fields and question Aristotelian ideas.
 The revived investigation of physics opened up many opportunities in subfields like mechanics, optics, navigation, and cartography.

 Mechanical theories had originated with the Greeks, especially Aristotle and Archimedes.
 Mechanics and philosophy had been related disciplines in ancient Greece, and only in the Renaissance did the two subjects begin to split.
 A lot of the work of developing new mechanical ideas and theories was carried out by Italians such as Rafael Bombelli, though the Fleming Simon Stevin also provided many ideas.
-Galileo also contributed to the advancement of this field with a treatise on mechanics in 1593, helping to develop ideas on relativity, freely falling bodies, and accelerated linear motion, though he lacked the means to properly communicate his findings at the time.
-In June 1609, Galileo's interests shifted to his telescopic investigations after having been close to revolutionizing the science of mechanics.

 Navigation was an important topic of the time, and many innovations were made that, with the introduction of better ships and applications of the compass, would later lead to geographical discoveries.
 The calculations involved in navigation proved to be difficult, with the technology of the time unable to accuately predict weather or determine one's geographic position.
 Determining one's longitude proved especially challenging, since one's local time need to be calculated on the basis of an astronomical observation.
 One theory that was tested was to record the time of an eclipse and use Regiomontanus' Ephemerides to compare it with Nuremberg time or Zacuto's Almanach perpetuum to compare it with Salamanca time, though the margin of error in such calculations was unacceptably great (around 25.5 degrees).
 Until longitude could be accurately determined, navigators had to rely on dead reckoning, with its many uncertainties.